Ground Equipment Facility J-82: History

 Routine operations continued until 1 March 1970 when the 827th Radar Squadron was inactivated and replaced by the 827th Air Defense Group, operating the BUIC installation.
 The upgrade to group status was done because of Kingsley Field's status as a Backup Interceptor Control (BUIC) site.
 BUIC sites were alternate control sites in the event that SAGE Direction Centers became disabled and unable to control interceptor aircraft.
-The group was inactivated and replaced by the 827th Radar Squadron. as defenses against manned bombers were reduced.
+The group was inactivated and replaced by the 827th Radar Squadron as defenses against crewed bombers were reduced.
 The group was disbanded in 1984.
 Over the years, the equipment at the station was upgraded or modified to improve the efficiency and accuracy of the information gathered by the radars.
 The Radar Squadron was inactivated 1 October 1979 when operations reverted to an Operating Location of the 25th Air Division at McChord AFB.
-At the time of its BUIC III inactivation in 1976, the 827th manned the last operating BUIC III in the western United States.
+At the time of its BUIC III inactivation in 1976, the 827th staffed the last operating BUIC III in the western United States.